BestTimesToVisit.com Logo

 food

-Don't miss the local 'poisson cru' (raw fish marinated in lime juice and coconut milk), a Tahitian staple that's incredibly fresh here.
-For an authentic experience, try the small roulottes (food trucks) in Fare, especially for grilled fish or chicken, often served with delicious rice and fries.
+Don't miss out on the local delicacy: 'poisson cru' (raw fish marinated in lime juice and coconut milk).
+For an authentic experience, try the food stalls in Fare, especially on market days, or ask your guesthouse for recommendations for the best local 'roulottes' (food trucks).

 packing